vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkgs-aria-integration.md

 - **Kubernetes Zone:** By leveraging Kubernetes Zones in vRealize Automation, administrators can define policy-based resource allocation and placement for Tanzu Kubernetes clusters and supervisor namespaces.
 This allows for efficient utilization of compute resources, adherence to governance policies, and effective management of Kubernetes workloads within the vSphere environment.
 Kubernetes Zones are assigned as resources to projects within Aria Automation. <br>
 "Kubernetes Zone" is a critical configuration element used to define and manage policy-based resource allocation and placement for Tanzu Kubernetes clusters and supervisor namespaces.
 Tanzu Kubernetes Grid (TKG) integration in Aria Automation allows for seamless provisioning and management of Kubernetes workloads within the vSphere environment. <br>
 Key aspects and functionalities of a Kubernetes Zone in Aria Automation include:
   - **Resource Allocation:** The Kubernetes Zone allows administrators to specify resource quotas and limits for Tanzu Kubernetes clusters and supervisor namespaces within the vSphere environment.
-This helps ensure efficient utilization of compute resources and prevents overprovisioning.
+This helps ensure efficient utilization of compute resources and prevents over provisioning.
   - **Placement Policies:** Administrators can define placement policies within the Kubernetes Zone to determine where Tanzu Kubernetes clusters and supervisor namespaces are provisioned in the vSphere cluster.
 These policies may be based on factors such as resource availability, performance characteristics, or custom tags.
   - **Integration with vSphere:** The Kubernetes Zone seamlessly integrates with the vSphere infrastructure, allowing Aria Automation to leverage the underlying vSphere resources and virtual machines to deploy and manage Tanzu Kubernetes clusters.
   - **Scalability and Availability:** Kubernetes Zones in Aria Automation support the scalability and high availability requirements of Kubernetes workloads.
 This ensures that the environment can accommodate the growing demands of containerized applications.